netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b><a href="#flowcollectorspecconsolepluginautoscalermetricsindex-1">metrics</a></b></td>
         <td>[]object</td>
         <td>
-          metrics used by the pod autoscaler<br/>
+          Metrics used by the pod autoscaler<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>minReplicas</b></td>
         <td>integer</td>
         <td>
-          minReplicas is the lower limit for the number of replicas to which the autoscaler can scale down.
+          `minReplicas` is the lower limit for the number of replicas to which the autoscaler can scale down.
 It defaults to 1 pod. minReplicas is allowed to be 0 if the alpha feature gate HPAScaleToZero is enabled and at least one Object or External metric is configured.
 Scaling is active as long as at least one metric value is available.<br/>
           <br/>
             <i>Format</i>: int32<br/>
         </td>